 - Customer feedback loops – Creating opportunities for customers to give feedback on their experience can inform organisations on how they can improve products and customer service.

-- Competitor analysis – Analysing the competitors marketing strategy can reveal opportunities for brands to accelerate marketing performance.
-Competitor brand analysis can help brands develop stronger differentiation against their competitors which resonates more strongly with customers.
+- Competitor analysis – Analysing the competitor’s marketing strategy can reveal opportunities for brands to accelerate marketing performance.
+Competitor brand analysis can help brands develop stronger differentiation against their competitors.